sanchezpili6/sanchezpili6/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [Teia Cloud], a CRM for pest control companies
+- 🔭 I’m currently working on [Cretia], a CRM for pest control companies
 - 🌱 I’m currently learning React
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: If I wasn't a developer I'd like to be a mycologist